Rudxain/dotfiles/README.md

 ### Specify the `$PATH`

-If `~/.path` exists, it will be sourced along with the other files, before any feature testing (such as [detecting which version of `ls` is being used](https://github.com/mathiasbynens/dotfiles/blob/aff769fd75225d8f2e481185a71d5e05b76002dc/.aliases#L21-L26)) takes place.
+If `~/.path` exists, it will be sourced along with the other files, before any feature-testing takes place.

 Here’s an example `~/.path` file that adds `/usr/local/bin` to the `$PATH`: